ksaur/schema_update/lazyupdredis/README.md

 # **Internals of Lazy Update Redis (LUR) with JSON**

+For information on usage and the DSL, see the README up one directory.
+This README describes the lazy update implementation and all the fun that goes with it.

 ![flow diagram goes here](../doc/flow.jpeg)

-(For information on usage and the DSL, see the README up one directory.
-This readme is on the lazy update implementation and all the fun that goes with it.)
+This is a very simplified diagram of the basic control flow.
+(Actual a lot more version checking, concurrency, etc.)

 ### **Versioning**